tadas-subonis/dev-tasubo-com-blog/_posts/2020-04-21-functional-object-oriented-programming.md

   }
 }
 ```
 You get some data, you modify the data, and then you return it.
 Yes, it's functional.
-However, it also missing a domain "hints" on what is happening.
+However, it is also missing a domain "hints" on what is happening.

 ## Enter OOP
 Let's rework this JavaScript example a bit.
 I am a big fan of making implicit concepts explicit by defining them early and clearly.
 Let's start with the